 - West Bank Plaza

-With the exception of rallies or demonstrations, any gathering by non-University persons or entities (regardless of number of participants) must follow Administrative Policy: Use and Lease of Real Estate.
+With the exception of rallies, demonstrations, or other gatherings of a similar nature, any gathering by non-University persons or entities (regardless of number of participants) must follow Administrative Policy: Use and Lease of Real Estate.

 Use of Sound Amplification